Long-term disability (LTD) insurance is mandatory and provided by the university at no out-of-pocket cost to faculty or staff.

 - If working, earn more than the applicable percentage of your indexed pre-disability earnings

 NOTE: The amount a staff member receives under these programs is reduced by any benefits paid by Social Security and/or Workers' Compensation.
 Benefits continue for as long as a faculty or staff member remains disabled up to a certain age.
-The length of the disability payment is dependent upon the individual's age at the time of disability.
+The length of the disability payment depends on the individual's age at the time of disability.
 A cost of living provision not to exceed 5 percent in any given year is part of this plan.